standforua-org/standforua-org.github.io/index.markdown

 - Time:
   - As per individual availability but minimum 15-30 minutes a day to catch up on Slack communications + minimum 4 hours a week of hands on project contribution
 - Scheduled Meetings:
-  - Evening catch up at 18:00 Gemran time (participation is optional)
+  - Evening catch up at 18:00 German time (participation is optional)

 PRODUCT OVERVIEW
 ----------------------